My Birthday Blog Post (Or "What I Learned In The Past 12 Months")

 I always knew I thrived on routine, but having no routine at all really drove this point home.
 Initially, I was excited about being able to be flexible and just 'do stuff'.
 What a cool opportunity!
 I was going to be that person who could go with the flow.

 But it didn’t feel flowy and cool.
 Instead, I felt unsettled, even though I didn’t want to feel that way.
 I wanted to embrace this clean slate, and it’s related freedom.
 But, I’m me and I need structure.
 Routine helps me feel grounded.

 The next time I find myself with a blank slate, schedule-wise, I’ll be sketching in some daily routines (with pencil, so they can be changed later).
 The bigger take home here is: know thyself, and act accordingly.

 It was so very hot this past summer that I actually do not remember much about this month.
-I was incredibly sweaty for about 5 months, and July was the peak - the critical mass of heat and humidity.
+I was incredibly sweaty for about 5 months, and July was the critical mass of heat and humidity.
 It was extreme, and worrisome.
 Climate change is real, people.
 Just ask all the coolest science guy.